vruusmann/blog/_posts/2019-06-10-converting_sklearn_tpot_pipeline_pmml.md

 Expert users may drop further mappings from the config dictionary.
 For example, AutoML algorithms tend to prefer ensemble methods for fitting.
-If the goal is to obtain human interpretable models, then it is easy to disable ensemble methods by simply dropping all mappings where the key starts with "sklearn.ensemble".
+If the goal is to obtain human-interpretable models, then it is easy to disable ensemble methods by simply dropping all mappings where the key starts with "sklearn.ensemble".

 ``` python
 tpot_pmml_config = { key: value for key, value in tpot_pmml_config.items() if not (key.startswith("sklearn.ensemble.") or key.startswith("xgboost.")) }